archiloque/tyrano_dsl/README.md

 # TyranoDsl

-**PROJECT IS A WIP, NOT USABLE FOR THE MOMENT !**

 [![Build Status](https://travis-ci.org/archiloque/tyrano_dsl.svg?branch=master)](https://travis-ci.org/archiloque/tyrano_dsl)

 A DSL to write visual novels games in Ruby using [TyranoBuilder](http://tyranobuilder.com).

 The goal is to provide a simple syntax you can use directly or you can build upon.

+The project is a WIP : I add things as I need them, if you have any issue or need something please ask me.

+If you use it for a published VN, please tell me: it would make me happy and I'll add a link to it in this page.

 Example :